chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 ```
 ![subscribe](./images/instagram/subscribe.png)

-4. Send a message to the connected instagram account from Instagram Testers and it should appear in chatwoot now
+4. Send a message to the connected Instagram account from Instagram Testers, and it should appear in chatwoot now

 ### Going into production.